How to Clean a Toilet tank – Don’t Bleach Again

 If your toilet tank is stained and discolored after many years of mineral deposits, you need something more aggressive than a disinfectant.
 White vinegar and baking soda will do the job for you.

-Vinegar’s acidity will eat into these stains and scales and this makes it a perfect choice.
-Baking soda which a natural cleaner is a alkaline and will hence combine perfectly with the vinegar.
+Vinegar’s acidity will eat into these stains and scales, making it a perfect choice—baking soda, which is a natural cleaner, is alkaline and will hence combine perfectly with the vinegar.

-You can also use borax, which is a stronger cleaning agent that baking soda.
-Borax is however banned in the Europe but legal in the United States.
+You can also use borax, a stronger cleaning agent than baking soda.
+Borax is, however, banned in Europe but legal in the United States.

 This is how to clean a toilet using vinegar and baking soda: